Dragons (Biology)

 At birth, the egg shell is somewhat soft, but will quickly expand and harden, becoming quite thick.

 Around six months after an egg has been laid, the hatchling within will start to break free.
-If this happens much sooner, due to damage to the egg or the hatchling being premature, this can cause risk to the hatchling's life as they are not done developing.
-A premature hatchling can take much longer to develop than others, or even have problems that persist through their whole lives.
+If this happens much sooner, due to damage to the egg or the hatchling being premature, this can cause risk to the hatchling’s life as they are not done developing.

 On the opposite end, some dragon eggs are known to wait for decades to hatch.
 While eggs may ‘intuitively’ wait for better conditions to hatch (to certain degrees, the hatchling is able to sense winter weather, heatwaves or drought, and will wait to hatch to increase their odds for survival, up to several moons if necessary) some eggs wait so long, they are believed to have been affected by ancestral intervention.
 They have been given special purpose, and must wait for a certain point in time to hatch.
 This is extremely rare, happening only a few times every 500 years.